ludwig-cf/ludwig-cf.github.io/inputs/lespc.rst

 Note that this means a simulation with one plane will only work if there is one process in the :math:`x` decomposition.

+Some background and a tutorial example are given in the :doc:`tutorial guides </tutorials/lees-edwards/lees-edwards>`.